NicholasSynovic/nicholassynovic.github.io/content/summaries/going-deeper-with-convolutions.md

 ---
-title: A summary of Going deeper with convolutions by Christian Szegedy etal.
+title: A summary of Going deeper with convolutions by Christian Szegedy et al..
-description: A summary of Going deeper with convolutions by Christian Szegedy etal.
+description: A summary of Going deeper with convolutions by Christian Szegedy et al..
-summary: A summary of Going deeper with convolutions by Christian Szegedy etal.
+summary: A summary of Going deeper with convolutions by Christian Szegedy et al..

 categories: [summary, computer vision, cv, ml, machine learning, machine learning
       architecture]